rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_FINDTARGET (hs_findtarget.int)`

 Runs when the AI is trying to pick a target in combat.
-Fallout first chooses a list of 4 likely suspects, then normally sorts them in order of weakness/distance/etc depending on the AI caps of the attacker.<br>
+Fallout first chooses a list of 4 likely suspects, then normally sorts them in order of weakness/distance/etc depending on the AI caps of the attacker.\
 This hook replaces that sorting function, allowing you to sort the targets in some arbitrary way.

 The return values can include critters that weren't in the list of possible targets, but the additional targets may still be discarded later on in the combat turn if they are out of the attackers perception or the chance of a successful hit is too low.
 The list of possible targets often includes duplicated entries, but this is fixed in sfall 4.2.3/3.8.23.